Curious about ADUs in Columbia?

 ADUs:Opportunity to Experiment!

-Having long wanted to build an ADU and a straw bale house, Adrienne was able to combine these dreams into one with the construction of Monarch’s Office / ADU at 212 Hirth Ave.
-In 2023 Adrienne and her husband Adam completed the construction of a 24′ x 24′ straw-cell (straw bale + cellulose insulation) ADU in their backyard.
+Having long wanted to build an ADU and a straw bale house, Adrienne was able to combine these dreams into one with the construction of Monarch’s Office.
+In 2023 Adrienne and her husband Adam completed the construction of a 24′ x 24′ straw-cell (straw bale + cellulose insulation) ADU.
 This serves as the Monarch Architecture headquarters, but because it is permitted as a residence, it is ready to transition into residential use at any time.

 Straw bale construction, while now permitted within the International Residential Code, is new to the Columbia, MO market: Monarch’s ADU is the first permitted straw bale residence in the City.
 Buying a vacant parcel and building a larger single family straw bale house felt risky and out-of-reach financially to Adrienne and Adam; the ADU allowed experimentation on a smaller and more manageable scale.